avinashbabudonthu/java/java/aws/elb/README.md

 	* Forward TCP & UDP traffic to your instance
 	* Handle millions of requests per second
 	* Less latecy ~100 ms (vs ~400 ms for ALB)
-* NLP has `one static IP per AZ`.
+* NLB has `one static IP per AZ`.
 Supports assigning Elastic IP (helpful for whitellisting specific IP)
 * NLB are used for extreme performance, TCP or UDP traffic
 * Not included in AWS free tier\
 ![picture](imgs/001-network-load-balancer.jpg)